Trademark Registration Thailand

 Never mind if you are founding a new business or seeking protection for a pre-existing company: trademarking your intellectual property is the first step to protecting your intangible assets.

-IP Thailand’s Trademark Registration Guidelines:
+3. IP Thailand’s Trademark Registration Guidelines:

 Thailand’s trademark legislation dictates that the first applicant to file for registration for a mark will be the successful application, regardless of whether they designed the mark in question.

 Trademark registration is to only way to truly protect your mark.
 Your rights can only be enforced upon registration of your mark.